innotechmarine/innotechmarine.github.io/app/index.md

 ---
 layout: page
-title: Innotech Marine Device Manager
+title: Accutroll
 ---

-The Innotech Marine Device Manager is an app available on Android and iOS.
+Accutroll is an app available on Android and iOS.